-College comes with a lot of challenges (term papers, being broke), but there are plenty of perks too (boundless opportunities, free time on weekdays).
-Take advantage of your four years by checking out New York’s many student discounts, whether you’re a local student or here on a visit.
-We’ve assembled a list of performance venues, museums, retailers, and restaurants where a valid student ID can get you a percentage off the price of your purchase.
+College comes with a lot of challenges (term papers, budgeting), but there are plenty of perks too (boundless learning opportunities, free time on weekdays).
+Take advantage of your student life, whether you’re attending NYU or a CUNY campus—or if you’re visiting the city.
+We’ve assembled a list of NYC performance venues, museums, retailers, and restaurants where a valid student ID can get you a percentage off the price of your purchase.

 Student Discounts in NYC: Entertainment